TatoEb/OVPN/updX100.md

 ahbVhptR5b
 sDxjhtvWF2
 # These are credentials for 24h trial VPN (29-12-2024).
-# I'll try to update this file daily for you as I have time for it
+# I'll try to update this file daily for you as I have time for it.